maladeveloper/ZendeskCodingChallenge/README.md

+# Zendesk Coding Challenge
+Made an application to display a list of tickets related to a specific account, paged by 25 tickets per page.

+**The deployed applcation can be found here: https://zd-ticket-viewer.herokuapp.com/**
-## Running the Application
+## Running the Application Locally

-To run the application make sure the machine used to run the application has *Node* and its associated package manager *npm* is installed and in the PATH of the terminal.
+To run the application locally make sure the machine used to run the application has *Node* and its associated package manager *npm* installed and in the PATH of the terminal.

 The port *3001* and *3000* should be available on the machine such that the backend and frontend parts respectively can run.

 Follow the following instructions to get the app running.

 1. Download this repository.
-2. In this repository open the terminal.
+2. In this repository open terminal.
 3. Navigate into the Backend folder.
 ```
 cd Backend